bjhaliw/OBS_Helper/README.md

 - Overlay for music currently being played
   - Local files such as mp3 easily implemented, but harder for other
   - Want to get Spotify, YouTube, and other music streaming services

-- Custom formatting for the countdown and stopwatch text files

 - How to Use tutorial menu